Tina Malti: Research expertise

 Tina’s research focuses on social-emotional development and mental health in children experiencing varying levels of adversity.
 Based on this work and a humanistic approach to child development, she creates and tests interventions that help children cultivate kindness and overcome the negative effects of exposure to violence, war, and trauma.
 To achieve these goals, Tina conducts and directs multidisciplinary research, training, and policy efforts that capitalize on inclusive principles and technological innovations to reach every child.

 Tina is a co-editor of the Handbook of Child and Adolescent Aggression and the Cambridge Handbook of Prosociality.

 Her research has been profiled in The New York Times, The Atlantic, as well as other media outlets.

 She and her team work closely with local and international communities and agencies to provide research-informed knowledge that can help nurture the development, wellbeing, and potential for kindness in children from all walks of life.
 Her work has been funded by all three federal funding agencies in Canada, the Public Health Agency of Canada, as well as international foundations and funding agencies.
-Her multi-cultural team has published over 200 publications in the areas of child development, mental health, and intervention research.
+Her multi-cultural team has published over 250 publications in the areas of child development, mental health, and intervention research.

 Leadership

 In 2019, Tina created and established the Centre for Child Development, Mental Health, and Policy at the University of Toronto Mississauga, and she became its founding director.
-The vision of this multi-disciplinary research centre is to foster every child’s healthy development and potential for kindness, both locally and globally.
-She has been named recipient of Germany’s most valuable research award, the Alexander von Humboldt Professorship.